Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Source: Tero Vesalainen via Alamy Stock Photo

-Back in July, 8 million Windows devices around the world went offline after CrowdStrike released a software update with a buggy content validator.
+Back in July, 8 million Windows devices around the world went offline after CrowdStrike released a threat intelligence update with a buggy content validator.
 Hospitals could not access patient records, interrupting patient care.
 Airlines were forced to delay or cancel thousands of flights.
 Some payment platforms were unavailable, resulting in people not being paid on time.
 The Emergency Alert System in the United States was affected, which, in turn, disrupted 911 services in several states.

 Reducing the Risk